Distinguishability-based genuine nonlocality with genuine multipartite entanglement

-The rest of this paper is organized as follows: Sec. \ref{section2} presents a summary of the necessary background.
-In Sec. \ref{section3}, we discuss the genuine nonlocality of the three-qubit GHZ basis.
-In Sec. \ref{section4}, we study the genuine nonlocality of GHZ-like states on tripartite system $\mathbb{C}^d \otimes \mathbb{C}^d \otimes \mathbb{C}^d$ and give a universal bound of the cardinality for any set to be genuinely nonlocal.
-Then, we discuss a special type of GHZ-like states --- the lattice-type GHZ-like states in Sec. \ref{section5}.
-Taking the advantage of the struture of this type of genuinely entangled states and also the method of semidefinite program, we've been able to construct small genuinely nonlocal sets whose cardinality scale linearly with respect to the dimension $d$.
-Finally, we draw a conclusion and discuss some relating problems in Sec. \ref{section6}.
+The rest of this paper is organized as follows: In Sec. \ref{section2}, we present some necessary notations and definitions.
+In Sec. \ref{section3}, we study the genuine nonlocality of the GHZ states in three-partite system $\mathbb{C}^d \otimes \mathbb{C}^d \otimes \mathbb{C}^d$.
+Taking advantage of the structure of ``GHZ-lattices'' and also the method of semidefinite program, we construct genuinely nonlocal sets of these states with conspicuously small cardinality.
+In Sec. \ref{section4}, we extend the notion of genuine nonlocality to the more general $(s,n)$-threshold distinguishability in multipartite systems and we construct $(2,3)$-threshold sets consisting of GHZ-lattices in three-partite systems.
+Finally, we draw our conclusion and present some relating problems in Sec. \ref{section5}.